romeorizzi/TALight/README.md

+# The Wiki for this repo

+This repo has a Wiki.
+Right now this README.md file is out of order, you better go to the [Wiki](https://github.com/romeorizzi/TALight/wiki/EN_Home) that is more structured.
+In case you get to a point where the Wiki is not up to help you out, please, let us know.
+This will actually help us as well.
+It is also possibile that this README.md file can give you that extra information, but everything is really very messy in this file right now.
+We are slowly moving everything it contains within the Wiki.
+This process is almost complete by now.

 # What is TALight

 Are you a teacher/student/researcher/parent/employer/employee/executive passionate about acquiring and/or transmitting some problem solving competences, techniques, methods or skills?
 Do you want to acquire new competences in a lively, concrete and effective way?
 Do you want to promote them so that they come to new life in your children/students/employees/clients/customers/citizens?
 Would you like to promote your discoveries or products?
 Would you like to propose an interesting and instructive challenge, or organize a selection or recruiting campaign reaching to the alive ones?